 There is also a new Sea Lion Cove exhibit that is modeled after Central California’s Coast Point Lobos and offers visitors an up-close and personal experience with the California sea lions.

 Guests can also take in a showing of Ross Laird’s Winged Wonders Bird Show, feed a giraffe, make animal friends at the petting zoo, or talk with zookeepers.

 The mission of the zoo is to provide a fun, unique and up-close experience that strengthens the bond between people and wildlife, and there is no better way to see that than by visiting the Doris and Karl Falk Wildlife Education Center at the zoo.

-The backbone for the zoo’s educational outreach, the center and the zoo itself is accredited by the Association of Zoos and Aquariums and is a member of the World Association of Zoos and Aquariums.
+The Association of Zoos and Aquariums accredits the backbone for the zoo’s educational outreach, the center, and the zoo itself.
+It is a member of the World Association of Zoos and Aquariums.
 It is also a big part of the Adopt-an-Animal fundraising program.

-The name of the zoo was again changed to its current name, the Fresno Chaffee Zoo in 2006 and has undergone a series of improvements over the past eight years.
+The name of the zoo was again changed to its current name, the Fresno Chaffee Zoo in 2006 and has undergone a series of improvements over the years.

-For a even more unique zoo experience, visitors should check out one of the special behind the scenes tours that include a personal tour Sea Lion Cove, a hoof stock and kangaroo experience, a hand to trunk opportunity with an Asian elephant, a one-of-a-kind personal tour through a rain forest with a Zoo Adventure Guide, or a cool opportunity take part in animal training session.
+For an even more unique zoo experience, visitors should check out one of the special behind the scenes tours that include a personal tour Sea Lion Cove, a hoofstock and kangaroo experience, a hand to trunk opportunity with an Asian elephant, a one-of-a-kind private tour through a rain forest with a Zoo Adventure Guide, or a fresh opportunity take part in an animal training session.